Best credit card combinations for earning tons of transferable points

 Card Info: Mastercard issued by CapOne.
 This card has no foreign currency conversion fees.

-Why this is a great combo: Very good earnings with a “free after rebate” annual fee.
+Why it’s great: Very good earnings with a “free after rebate” annual fee.
 This is the only combo that offers the same great earnings internationally with no foreign transaction fees.
 The Venture X adds great features like cell phone protection, airport lounge access, and more.

 Variations:

 • Swap Venture X for Venture Rewards: Lower the annual fee to $95 per year with the Venture Rewards card instead of Venture X. Both offer 2x everywhere earnings, no foreign transaction fees, and the ability to transfer to airline and hotel partners.
-The Venture Rewards card, though, does not offer annual rebates that make up for the annual fee.
+However, the Venture Rewards card does not offer annual rebates that make up for the annual fee.

 • Make it fee free: You can cobble together a decent combo with no annual fees (and still have no foreign transaction fees).
-Use the SavorOne for 3x grocery, dining, and entertainment.
-Use the fee-free Quicksilver card to get 1.5x everywhere else.
-And then move cash back to the fee-free VentureOne Rewards card in order to transfer “Miles” to airline and hotel partners.
+Start with the SavorOne for 3x grocery, dining, and entertainment and then add the fee-free Quicksilver card to get 1.5x everywhere else and then move all that cash back to the fee-free VentureOne Rewards card in order to transfer “Miles” to airline and hotel partners.

 Chase Ultimate Rewards